 Jack is a full time student at the University of Texas Cockrell School of Engineering pursuing a degree in Mechanical Engineering.
 He began working with Pease Park as a weekly volunteer during his freshman year and hopes to help continue the progress the beautiful park is making.

-Laura Bryant is a landscape architect at the Austin office of Design Workshop, with project experience ranging from large urban parks and national historic sites to post-industrial sites, streetscapes and residential design.
+Laura Bryant is a landscape architect, with project experience ranging from large urban parks and national historic sites to post-industrial sites, streetscapes and residential design.

 Les works for the Texas Comptroller of Public Accounts and is a founding member of Trees for Pease .
 He's also on the 'Bored of Directors' for the Friends of the Forest, our partners who organize Eeyore's Birthday Party.

 Marianne has been an officer or on the board of the Old Enfield Homeowner’s Association since it’s inception, and has lived above Pease Park since 1980, witnessing the marvelous transformation of the Park first by Trees for Pease and now the Pease Park Conservancy.

 Morgan owns and manages a portfolio of rental properties in Austin.
 After moving to Austin, she immediately understood the importance of the city's green spaces.
 She has been an advocate for Pease Park since 2010.

 Pease Park has been part of Chase's life since he lived on 29th Street 20 years ago.
 Today, he and his wife live in Bryker Woods with their two young children, who are especially fond of the park's paved pathways which make stroller naps so very comfortable.
 Chase is a lawyer at Richards Rodriguez & Skeith, and also serves the Austin community through the Dell Children's Trust and Volunteer Legal Services of Central Texas.